bmlt-enabled/bmlt-root-server/README.md

 ***Version 1.0.1* ** *- June 26, 2009*

 - Made the satellite servers use POST for their cURL calls.
 Increases the robustness a bit.
-- Fixed <a href="https://sourceforge.net/tracker/index.php?func=detail&aid=2809650&group_id=228122&atid=1073410">a bug</a>, in which meeting rollbacks didn't work, and re-enabled the change rollback system and meeting undelete system.
+- Fixed [a bug](https://sourceforge.net/tracker/index.php?func=detail&aid=2809650&group_id=228122&atid=1073410), in which meeting rollbacks didn't work, and re-enabled the change rollback system and meeting undelete system.
-- Fixed <a href="https://sourceforge.net/tracker/index.php?func=detail&aid=2812707&group_id=228122&atid=1073410">a bug</a>, in which the meeting edit functions did not work in Map View.
+- Fixed [a bug](https://sourceforge.net/tracker/index.php?func=detail&aid=2812707&group_id=228122&atid=1073410), in which the meeting edit functions did not work in Map View.

 ***Version 1.0.0* ** *- June 25, 2009*